agarwalakash/railschallenge-city-watch/README.md

      resources that can respond to emergencies.
   2. (35 points) Allow the creation of `emergencies`, which track their severity (i.e. how many fire, police, and medical resources we need per-emergency)
-  3. (35 points) Need to be able to see the capacity of the emergency reponders in the city,
+  3. (35 points) Need to be able to see the capacity of the emergency responders in the city,
 specifically:
     * The total capacity of all responders in the city, by type
     * The total capacity of all "available" responders (not currently assigned